rohit--jain/Fiware-Context-Broker---Smart-Water-Network/README.md

 Python Application 1 uses pre generated simulated data for following elements of standard water distribution network - **junctions**, **tanks**, **reservoirs**, **pipes**, **pumps**, **curves** and **patterns** and interacts with Context Broker through **REST API**

 ## About Sample Application 2
 Python Application 2 generates runtime simulated data for 1 Valve and sends to Scorpio Context Broker.
-This is an adaptation from a real full scale demonstration test rig (see testrig.jpg) with Tank, Reservoir, Pump, Valves, Pressure Guage, etc to send realtime data to our remote Context Broker
+This is an adaptation from a real full scale demonstration test rig with Tank, Reservoir, Pump, Valves, Pressure Guage and PLC from National Instruments to monitor and control entire apparatus.
+Original script sent realtime data to our remote Context Broker.